osielkevin/Shell/README.md

 # Shell

-To compile please type gcc -Wall main.c -o program
+To compile please type:
+make
+To run type
+make run
 This program does what command console does on ubuntu.